dzackgarza/Research/BuzzwordList.md

 - The $J$-homomorphism
 	- [See beginning of Hopkins talk](https://www.youtube.com/watch?v=Ix4pg87LKVk)
 - The Adams Spectral Sequence
-- The chromatic redshift conjecture
 - The chromatic spectral sequence
-- The chromatic splitting conjecture
 	- Is this similar to fracture theorems in stable homotopy..?
 - The cobordism hypothesis
 - Etale fundamental group